pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - Training error, by evaluating on the training set.
 - The algorithm’s ability to generalize to new data drawn from the training set distribution, by evaluating on the training dev set.
 - The algorithm’s performance on the task you care about, by evaluating on the dev and/or test sets.

-Most of the guidelines for picking the size of the dev set also apply to the training dev set.

 ### Identifying Bias-Variance and Data Mismatch Errors